At a glance: Enable attribution measurement and postback sending to partners by connecting AppsFlyer to your integrated partners.

 - Allow to send event revenue: Enable to permit the agency to send events including their monetary value.

-- SDK Event Name: Click Add event and pick the event from the drop-down menu.
+- AppsFlyer event: Click Add event and pick the event from the drop-down menu.

 Make sure to select specific events you want to grant the agency permission to.

 Add and edit validation rules.
 Note: Agencies can't edit rules created by advertisers.

 After integrating with an AppsFlyer partner, verify that the integration works properly according to the type of the partner.

 Non-SRN ad network testing

 Regular ad networks, which consist of 99.5% of integrated ad networks, use AppsFlyer attribution links.
 Similarly for owned media attribution, which is performed by using AppsFlyer custom attribution links.